Film recorder: History

 All types of CRT recorders were (and still are) used for film recording.
-Some early examples used for computer-output recording were the 1954 IBM 740 CRT Recorder, and the 1962 Stromberg-Carlson SC-4020, the latter using a Charactron CRT for text and vector graphic output to either 16mm motion picture film, 16mm microfilm, or hard-copy paper output.
+Some early examples used for computer-output recording were the 1954 IBM 740 CRT Recorder, and the 1962 Stromberg-Carlson SC-4020, the latter using a Charactron CRT for text and vector graphic output to either 16 mm motion picture film, 16 mm microfilm, or hard-copy paper output.

-Later 1970 and 80s-era recording to B&W (and color, with 3 separate exposures for red, green, and blue)) 16mm film was done with an EBR (Electron Beam Recorder), the most prominent examples made by 3M), for both video and COM (Computer Output Microfilm) applications.
-Image Transform in Universal City, California used specially modified 3M EBR film recorders that could perform color film-out recording on 16mm by exposing three 16mm frames in a row (one red, one green and one blue).
-The film was then printed to color 16mm or 35mm film.
+Later 1970 and 80s-era recording to B&W (and color, with 3 separate exposures for red, green, and blue)) 16 mm film was done with an EBR (Electron Beam Recorder), the most prominent examples made by 3M), for both video and COM (Computer Output Microfilm) applications.
+Image Transform in Universal City, California used specially modified 3M EBR film recorders that could perform color film-out recording on 16 mm by exposing three 16 mm frames in a row (one red, one green and one blue).
+The film was then printed to color 16 mm or 35 mm film.
 The video fed to the recorder could either be NTSC, PAL or SECAM.
 Later, Image Transform used specially modified VTRs to record 24 frame for their "Image Vision" system.
 The modified 1 inch type B videotape VTRs would record and play back 24frame video at 10 MHz bandwidth, at about twice the normal NTSC resolution.
 Modified 24fps 10 MHz Bosch Fernseh KCK-40 cameras were used on the set.
 This was a custom pre-HDTV video system.
 Image Transform had modified other gear for this process.
 At its peak, this system was used in the production of the film "Monty Python Live at the Hollywood Bowl" in 1982.
 This was the first major pre-digital intermediate post production using a film recorder for film-out production.

+In 1980 film recorder was made in LIKI in USSR.

 In 1988, companies in the United States collectively produced 715 million slides at a cost of $8.3 billion.